 Each QiC programme follows the same simple path.

-Organisations behind patient care schemes across the four nations of the UK enter their work in categories that cover a broad criterion of care services,making the awards as open and accessible as possible.
+Organisations behind patient care schemes across the four nations of the UK enter their work in categories that cover a broad criteria of care services,making the awards as open and accessible as possible.

 Entries are reviewed by a panel of experts from the particular therapy area.
 A shortlist of nominees for each category is collated before the awards ceremony,with the winners announced on the night.